 The size of a facility, the number of employees assigned to the facility, and the number of visitors.

-Each Permittee must report their inventory of fixed facilities and each facilities’ assigned priority category in the first Annual Progress Report required under this Order in a searchable electronic format that is acceptable to the Executive Officer.
+Each Permittee must report their inventory of fixed facilities and each facilities’ assigned priority category in the first Annual Progress Reports required under this Order in a searchable electronic format that is acceptable to the Executive Officer.
 Updates must be submitted in subsequent Annual Progress Reports.

 Except for the systems described in XIV.B.3 above, the Permittee must inspect each fixed facility according to the following schedule: